Act I · The Grove

 Lae'zel sits bolt upright.
 "I refuse to be sidelined when a good battle could be at hand!"

 My jaw clenches, briefly.
-"I won't ask you to fix my mistakes, but I won't turn down the tactical support."
+"I won't ask you to fix my mistakes, but I won't turn down additional support for this excursion."

-Astarion lets out an exaggerated sigh that sounds like an eye roll.
+Astarion lets out a heavy sigh and rolls his eyes.
 "Alright, alright, I'll come.
 Honestly a goblin camp sounds delightfully debaucherous."

 We all turn to Gale who suddenly becomes aware of the eyes on him.
 "And I will be honored to watch the camp while you three stumble into a fetid goblin hive."

-Shadowheart snorts, amused.
+Shadowheart snorts with a half-laugh.
 "Very tactful way of handling that."

 Gale smiles, "I am nothing, if not tactful."

-"That being said," I stand, my bones aching from the long day.
+"That being said," I stand with stiff joints.
 "I'm going to bed early.
 We have a lot to do tomorrow."

 Everyone waves me off as I grab my bedroll and lay it out inside the stone structure to allow myself a modicum of privacy.
 I'll need to get a tent as soon as I'm able.